2024 UKICRS Workshop & Symposium in Cardiff

 Poster format

 As always, poster presentations will be at the heart of this year’s symposium.
 Two poster sessions will be held on Friday 7th June 2024.
-Please format your poster as A0 size, in portrait orientation; the poster boards measure 2.1 m high x 1 m wide.
+There will be 20 double-sided poster boards in total (accommodating up to 40 posters).
+All poster boards will be in portrait format (height 1200mm x width 900mm), accommodating a portrait-style A0 poster.

 Industrial Session & Exhibition